0xMartin/2W_Laser/README.md

 # 2 W Laser controler
 Controller for 2 W laser diode M140.
-The PCB offers basic control options (on / off, setting the current flowing into the laser diode).
-Trimmer R4 is used to set the maximum output and R3 to regulate the current flowing into the diode.
-Transistor Q1 and laser diode must have a smoother !!
+The PCB offers basic control options (on / off and setting the current flowing into the laser diode).
+Trimmer R4 is used to set the maximum output current and R3 to regulate the current flowing into the diode.
+Transistor Q1 and laser diode must be heatsinked !!

 ## Connection diagram:
 <div class="d-flex justify-content-center">